avielGim/Graphs/README.md

 (ex3):
     the folder - "directed weighted graph" written with python language

-given as an assignment at the kurse object-oriented-programming
+given as an assignment at the course object-oriented-programming